Categories

 Where to Stay

 The Pines Lodge offers 60 smartly designed contemporary rooms, some with mountain views, and luxury amenities such as comfortable beds, a 24-hour front desk, an outdoor heated pool, and a Jacuzzi.
-Located just a 10-minute walk from the Village, it also features on-site dining at Grouse Mountain Grill, with upscale options like the Michelin-recommended Splendido at The Chateau just a two-minute stroll away.
+Located a 10-minute walk from the Village, it’s a bit removed from the heart of the village, but it features on-site dining at Grouse Mountain Grill and upscale options like the Michelin-recommended Splendido at The Chateau is just a two-minute stroll.

-Both hotels are part of the RockResort collection, and every room comes with a Helly Hansen day pack that guests can borrow for outdoor adventures.
+Both The Osprey and The Pines hotels are part of the RockResort collection, and every room comes with a Helly Hansen day pack that guests can borrow for outdoor adventures.
 (I used mine on the Spruce Saddle Loop hike when I forgot mine at home!)

-Summer rates average $300 to $400 per night at The Pines Lodge and $350 to $450 at The Osprey, with discounts available for Epic Pass holders.
-Valet parking is available at both properties for $35 per night per vehicle, with no self-service option.
+Summer rates average $400 to $500 at Beaver Creek Lodge, $350 to $450 at The Osprey, and $300 to $400 per night at The Pines Lodge, with discounts available for Epic Pass holders at the RockResort properties.
+Valet parking is available at the Lodge for $60 per night per vehicle and RockResort properties for $35 per night per vehicle, with no self-service option.

 Getting There and Around